Small Bathroom Ideas: UK En suites

 Placing your Mirror

 Mirrors are an essential for an en suite!
 When rooms are small, strategically placed mirrors and the right lighting can make a whole world of difference.
 Choose carefully!
 A good idea for small ensuites that have little or no ventilation is to opt for a fog free or demister mirror.

 Large decorative mirrors on the wall are not only attractive and aesthetically pleasing, but they also assist in reflecting natural light throughout.
 For ensuites that have no window at all, why not replace a solid wood door that connects the bedroom with the bathroom with a frosted glass one, to allow natural light to radiate through from the bedroom.

-Mirrored bathroom cabinets are also a must, they are necessary for carrying out everyday beauty routines and they also provide extra storage space within to keep basins and shelves clutter free.
+Mirrored bathroom cabinets are also a must in bathroom design, they are necessary for carrying out everyday beauty routines and they also provide extra storage within to keep shelves clutter free.

 Spotlights create the perfect atmosphere and can be directed to accentuate, while today’s modern luxury illuminated LED mirrors quite simply provide the perfect finishing touch.